-When I first started in real estate I heard that the statistical average was, as a Realtor, that we would have to deal with and placate 71 people in any given transaction, so we had better be of good disposition.
-That was amazing to me as I could not figure out where all of those people would possibly come from, and how was it going to be MY job to make everything run smoothly?
+When I first started as a Realtor, I heard that the statistical average was that we would have to deal with and placate 71 people in any given transaction, so we had better be of good disposition.
+That was amazing to me as I could not figure out where all of those people might come from, and how was it going to be MY job to make everything run smoothly?

 It didn’t take long at all before I saw the reality of the statement.
-Of course some deals will have less people involved, some will have more.
+Some deals will have less people involved, some will have more.
 But as a licensed Realtor, I have often felt that a four-year-degree in psychology would not come amiss.
-No matter which side you represent (or you might even represent both sides), from the beginning it is a fine line of getting along with the party with whom you are working to get a comfortable working relationship established.
-You will also need to deal well with all of the showing coordinators, the Listing Agents, the homeowners, the other party in the transaction, the other Realtor, the Lenders, the appraisers, the surveyors, the inspectors, the insurance agents, the banks, the Title Company representatives, the Closer’s assistant, the Closer . . . the list goes on and on.
-And in the current market, there are often many more people involved with the banks and their various departments.
+No matter which side you represent (or you might even represent both sides), from the beginning it is a fine line of getting along with the party with whom you’re working to get a comfortable working relationship established.
+You will also need to deal well with all the showing coordinators, the Listing Agents, the homeowners, the other party in the transaction, the other Realtor, the Lenders, the appraisers, the surveyors, the inspectors, the insurance agents, the banks, the Title Company representatives, the Closer’s assistant, the Closer . . . the list goes on and on.
+In the current market, there are often many more people involved with the banks and their various departments.

 For all of your Colorado Springs real estate needs, contact Mimi Foster